Dave Barry (actor)

-Dave Barry (born David Louis Siegel; August 26, 1918 – August 16, 2001) was an American actor.
-He is well known for his role as an actor in Playgirl, High Society, Voice in the Mirror, Some Like It Hot and How to Seduce a Woman.
+Dave Barry (born David Louis Siegel; August 26, 1918 – August 16, 2001) was an American actor and comedian.

+He is best known for his role as the band manager Mister Beinstock in the Billy Wilder comedy Some Like It Hot.
+His other film appearances include Playgirl, High Society, Voice in the Mirror, Spinout and Ladies of the Chorus.

+Barry voiced characters in over fifty cartoons, mostly uncredited.
+He was one of several actors to voice the villainous Bluto in the Popeye film series.

 Biography

 Early life

 Dave Barry (family name David Siegel, last name legally changed in the 1940s) began his performing career in the 1930s at the age of sixteen with parts in radio and doing voice work for cartoons.
 The son of a furniture store owner, he made his debut on the radio talent show Major Bowes Amateur Hour as did Sara Berner, another talented female voice-over artist with whom he later worked.
 He built up a reputation as a stand-up comedian, entertaining troops during his military service in World War II on shows like Command Performance with Mary Pickford in 1942 just a few months after the United States entered the war.

 Barry started as a Borscht Belt comic in the Catskill Mountains while serving in the United States Army during World War II and traveling with the United Service Organizations (USO) along with Bob Hope, Jimmy Durante, Eddie Cantor, Red Skelton and many celebrities of the time.
 Starting in the mid-1940s, Barry became something of a fixture in Las Vegas just as the city was starting to become famous, playing engagements at the Flamingo, Desert Inn and the El Rancho Hotel, performing with celebrities of the day such as Betty Grable, Anna Maria Alberghetti, Rose Marie, Sammy Davis Jr., Debbie Reynolds and later Wayne Newton.

 In 1966, Barry headlined the Desert Inn variety musical show "Hello America", and later "Hooray for Hollywood", which were produced by Vegas extravaganza king Donn Arden.
 Later, for nearly a decade in the 1970s, Barry provided the opening act for Midnight Idol Wayne Newton, warming audiences at a variety of Howard Hughes-owned Hotels (The Desert Inn, the Sands and the Frontier).